angular/angular/aio/content/guide/architecture.md

 <code-example path="architecture/src/main.ts" title="src/main.ts" linenums="false"></code-example>

-### Angular modules vs. JavaScript modules
+### NgModules vs. JavaScript modules

-The Angular module &mdash; a class decorated with `@NgModule` &mdash; is a fundamental feature of Angular.
+The NgModule &mdash; a class decorated with `@NgModule` &mdash; is a fundamental feature of Angular.

 JavaScript also has its own module system for managing collections of JavaScript objects.
-It's completely different and unrelated to the Angular module system.
+It's completely different and unrelated to the NgModule system.

 In JavaScript each _file_ is a module and all objects defined in the file belong to that module.
 The module declares some objects to be public by marking them with the `export` key word.